edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

 {% include figure image_path="/content/uploads/2016/02/021-EC2_04.png" caption="Figure 26: Create an Auto Scaling Group - Step 1" %}

-As we are solely using the Auto Scaling capability to replace failed Railgun nodes, pick &#8220;Keep this group at its initial size&#8221; for the scaling policy (See Figure 27).
+As we are solely using the Auto Scaling capability to replace failed Railgun nodes, pick "Keep this group at its initial size" for the scaling policy (See Figure 27).

 {% include figure image_path="/content/uploads/2016/02/022-EC2_05.png" caption="Figure 27: Create an Auto Scaling Group - Step 2" %}

 Next provide what tags you want to apply to all EC2 instances that are created as part of the Auto Scaling group.
-It is highly recommended to at least define the tag &#8220;Name&#8221; (See Figure 28).
+It is highly recommended to at least define the tag "Name" (See Figure 28).

 {% include figure image_path="/content/uploads/2016/02/023-EC2_06.png" caption="Figure 28: Create an Auto Scaling Group - Step 3" %}